 Leading Bankruptcy Lawyers in Indiana County Get You Back on the Right Track

 Are you overwhelmed with medical bills, or credit card debt where you are struggling to make even the minimum monthly payments?
 Are you facing a foreclosure of your home?
 Bankruptcy might be the right way for you to get a fresh start in your financial life.
 You need the advice of a good bankruptcy lawyer to figure out if bankruptcy or a non-bankruptcy alternative is best for your situation.
 We have handled more bankruptcy cases for individuals than any other law firm in Indiana County.
-For over thirty-eight years Attorney Vaporis has handed bankruptcy cases in Pennsylvania, Ohio and Michigan.
+For over forty years Attorney Vaporis has handed bankruptcy cases in Pennsylvania, Ohio and Michigan.
 Contact us to schedule your appointment.

 Chapter 7 wipes out all but a few debts.

 A Chapter 7 bankruptcy, sometimes called “straight bankruptcy, is the most common bankruptcy filed.
 It allows you to eliminate nearly all of your debts; the exceptions are student loans, alimony-child support, and most (but not all) taxes.
 In a Chapter 7 the law allows you to retain your property up to certain limits (called exemptions).
 Ninety-five percent of the cases filed are cases in which no property is lost or turned over to the bankruptcy trustee.
 If you have property worth more than the exemptions allow you to keep a Chapter 13 might be the better option.
 Finally, if your household income is too high (as defined by Congress), you could be ineligible for a Chapter 7 and have to file a Chapter 13.

 Chapter 13 Reorganization.